Kav-K/GPTDiscord/README.md

 # Features
-- **Directly prompt GPT3 with `!g <prompt>`**
+- **Directly prompt GPT3 with `/g <prompt>`**

-- **Have conversations with the bot, just like chatgpt, with `!g converse`** - Conversations happen in threads that get automatically cleaned up!
+- **Have conversations with the bot, just like chatgpt, with `/chat-gpt`** - Conversations happen in threads that get automatically cleaned up!

-- **DALL-E Image Generation** - Generate DALL-E AI images right in discord with `!draw <prompt>`!
+- **DALL-E Image Generation** - Generate DALL-E AI images right in discord with `/draw <prompt>`!
 It even supports multiple image qualities, multiple images, creating image variants, retrying, and saving images.

 - **Redo Requests** - A simple button after the GPT3 response or DALL-E generation allows you to redo the initial prompt you asked.

-- **DALL-E Image Prompt Optimization** - Given some text that you're trying to generate an image for, the bot will automatically optimize the text to be more DALL-E friendly!
+- **DALL-E Image Prompt Optimization** - Given some text that you're trying to generate an image for, the bot will automatically optimize the text to be more DALL-E friendly! `/imgoptimize <prompt>`

 - Automatically re-send your prompt and update the response in place if you edit your original prompt!